-[1-27-13] Hold For Pickup service is available with Express Mail under 113 and 413.
-Hold For Pickup service is also available with online and commercial mailings of Priority Mail (except Critical Mail), First-Class Package Service parcels, and Parcel Select Nonpresort parcels when:
+[1-26-14] Hold For Pickup service is available with Priority Mail Express.
+It is also available with commercial mailings of Priority Mail (except Critical Mail), First-Class Package Service parcels, and Parcel Select Nonpresort parcels when:

-a.
-Mailpieces bear the Hold For Pickup label.

-- b.
-Mailpieces bear an Intelligent Mail package barcode encoded with a correct ZIP+4 Code, matching the address and meeting the standards in 708.5.0. - c.
+- a.
+Mailpieces bear the Hold For Pickup label with an Intelligent Mail package barcode under 708.5.0. - b.
+One of the extra services in 7.2.6 is combined with Hold For Pickup service. - c.
 At a minimum, one of the authorized extra services must be combined with Hold For Pickup service.
 If adding insurance for \$200 or less, one of the other authorized extra services must be added, which provides required tracking for the service.